Andrew Kuster: Biography

 Kuster was born in Madison, Wisconsin, the son of Thomas and Judy Kuster.
 He grew up in New Ulm, Minnesota.
 After attending Bethany Lutheran College in Mankato, Minnesota, he earned a Bachelor of Music in Composition from St. Olaf College in Northfield, Minnesota.
 At St. Olaf he studied composition with Arthur Campbell and performed with the St. Olaf Choir under Kenneth Jennings and Anton Armstrong.
 He earned a Master of Music in Composition from Minnesota State University, Mankato, where he studied with Steve Heitzeg.
-In 2000, he received the Doctor of Musical Arts degree in the Literature and Performance of Choral Music from the University of Colorado at Boulder, where he studied with Joan Catoni Conlon, Lawrence Kaptein, Lynn Whitten, William Kearns, and Alan Luhring.
+In 2000, he received the Doctor of Musical Arts degree in the Literature and Performance of Choral Music from the University of Colorado Boulder, where he studied with Joan Catoni Conlon, Lawrence Kaptein, Lynn Whitten, William Kearns, and Alan Luhring.
 He worked as a text reviewer for the Text Creation Partnership at the University of Michigan and as staff editor for the Kurt Weill Foundation in New York City.
 He is a member of the American Choral Directors Association Research and Publications Committee.
 From 1997 to 2011 he was married to the composer Kristin Kuster.
 Currently, he lives in Ann Arbor, Michigan.